 Omnichannel is not a new idea and retailers have often embraced the thinking only to be disillusioned when that email vendor who claimed to do omnichannel not only could not, but actually made the problem worse by further fragmenting their channels, data, operations and strategy.

 At RedPoint, we’re in whole-hearted agreement with the study’s findings.
-Omnichannel retailing is a fantastic strategy to counteract the revenue loss from declining in-store foot traffic and the dominance of Amazon in the online world.
+Omnichannel retailing – a retail convergence of digital with brick-and-mortar – is a fantastic strategy to counteract the revenue loss from declining in-store foot traffic and the dominance of Amazon in the online world.

 However, you can’t put an omnichannel strategy in place without the right platform to support it.

-The platform you choose needs to have certain components if your omnichannel strategy is going to succeed.
+The platform you choose needs to have certain components if your omnichannel retailing strategy is going to succeed.
 The reason we know this is because we’ve seen it.
 RedPoint has a number of retail customers, and they use our customer data platform (CDP) technology to implement an omnichannel experience.
 In fact, we pride ourselves on providing our clients the ability to engage customers irrespective of channel.
-We enable retailers to define a messaging strategy that is abstracted from the channels and execute that strategy across any channel where the customer may appear, either inbound or outbound.
+Through our omnichannel marketing platform, we enable retailers to define a messaging strategy that is abstracted from the channels and execute that strategy across any channel where the customer may appear, either inbound or outbound.

 To help our customers achieve their omnichannel goals, we leverage an open ecosystem, in-line analytics, and connected customer data—augmented with intelligent orchestration that allows you to serve up the right experience, in the right context, to make the sale no matter the channel.
 Our machine learning enables the RedPoint platform to optimize the customer experience on the web, through a mobile, or in any synchronous reaction where context matters.